Do ATV and Motocross Helmets Expire? How Long Do They Last?

 Now that you know what the manufacturers recommend, let’s have a closer look at why it can be a good idea to replace a helmet after 3 to 5 years of use.

-A helmet should fit snug onto your head for it to provide optimal protection.
-It should not move in relation to the head when you gently shake the head from side to side.
+A helmet should fit snugly onto your head for it to provide optimal protection.
+It should not move about the head when gently shaking it from side to side.

 Over time the comfort padding wears, the EPS foam in the protective inner liner compresses and molds to shape your head, and the retention system loosens due to normal wear and tear.

-Three to five years of normal use is typically how long it takes before a helmet that fits snug when new starts becoming loose on the rider’s head.
+Three to five years of regular use is typically how long it takes before a helmet that fits snugly when new starts becoming loose on the rider’s head.

 The outer shell serves multiple purposes; it maintains the helmet’s structural shape and acts as an impervious surface that takes out the brunt of an impact.